biancalyonsj/biancalyonsj/README.md

 My name is Bianca and I am a software engineer based in the United States.

-I'm currently building a modernized browser based MS Paint.
-Check out the progress <a href="https://github.com/biancalyonsj/canvas">here</a>!
+I'm currently building a modern interactive digital painting app inspired by MS Paint using React, Next.js, Tailwind CSS, Zustand, and the HTML5 Canvas API.
+My focus for this project is smooth drawing mechanics and creative user focused design.
+Check out my progress <a href="https://github.com/biancalyonsj/canvas">here</a>!

 I have a few pinned projects but my favorite is the <a href="https://github.com/biancalyonsj/content-creator-chrome-extension">Chrome Extension</a> for content creators!